-4.12 Now the UK, the Black Country, and Walsall face further economic uncertainties and challenges following the worldwide Covid-19 pandemic.
-At the time of updating the LDS it is forecast that the UK is entering into a further recession.
-Said recession is most likely to impact on delivery of current DPD targets and it is assumed to have an impact on the evidence base being collated for the Black Country Plan (BCP).
-The revised timetable of the BCP has in part being revised to take account of these uncertainties in the Black Country economy, with the revised timetable allowing time ahead of Draft Plan consultation for further evidence base.
+4.21 The UK, the Black Country, and Walsall face a combination of economic uncertainties and challenges following Brexit, the worldwide Covid-19 pandemic and Russia's invasion of Ukraine.
+At the time of updating the LDS it is forecast that the UK will see growth halve amid soaring inflation and tax rises.
+The economic changes have had an impact on delivery of recent DPD targets and it is assumed they have had an will have an impact on the evidence base being collated for the Black Country Plan (BCP).
+The revised timetable of the BCP has in part being revised to take account of these uncertainties in the Black Country economy, with the revised timetable allowing time ahead of regulation Publication consultation, to refresh the evidence base in response to the draft consultation.

-4.13 Overall it is unfortunate but likely that a whole range of objectives are likely to be more difficult and take longer to achieve.
+4.22 Overall it is unfortunate but likely that a whole range of objectives are likely to be more difficult and take longer to achieve.
 Public resources, in particular those available to local authorities, are continuing to be reduced.
-In addition to any Covid-19 recession the UK has left the Europeans Union and is also due to exit the transition period at the end of 2020; with trade deals still being negotiated at the time of revising the LDS there remains uncertainty of what impact 'Brexit' will have on the local economy when already facing a recessionary period.
 The preparation of DPDs will endeavour to take account of these circumstances and the LDS may need further revisions accordingly.